neonkore/Nunicode/README.md

 As you can see, upper() and COLLATE are somewhat faster, but LIKE is slower.
 The explanation to the latter i have to offer is that nunicode extension is doing a slightly different thing in LIKE.

-Please have a look:
+ICU extension:

     :::sql
     .load ./libicu.so
     SELECT 'MASSE' LIKE 'Maße';
     0

+nunicode extension:

     :::sql
     .load ./libnunicode.so